Kushagra-SethG/Shikshak/README.md

-# CodeTutor AI
+# Shikshak 🎓

-CodeTutor AI is an interactive educational platform designed to teach programming languages (C, C++, C#, Java, Python) through an AI-powered tutor and comprehensive quiz system.
-The platform features personalized learning paths, progress tracking, and an integrated compiler for hands-on coding challenges.
+**Shikshak** (meaning "Teacher" in Hindi/Sanskrit) is a modern, accessible educational platform designed to teach programming languages (C, C++, C#, Java, Python) through an AI-powered tutor and comprehensive quiz system.
+With no authentication barriers and an engaging glassmorphism UI, Shikshak makes learning programming intuitive and enjoyable for everyone.

 ## 🌟 Features

+### 🚀 Instant Access - No Authentication Required
+- **Jump straight into learning** - No sign-up or login barriers
+- **Immediate access** to all educational content
+- **Simplified user experience** focused on learning

 ### 🤖 AI-Powered Content Generation
 - **Dynamic tutorial creation** using Google Gemini AI